Munster’s 2006 Heineken Cup Heroes – Where Are They Now?

 1. Marcus Horan

 Horan continued with Munster until 2013 before hanging up his boots.
 He added another Heineken Cup in 2008 and became only the seventh Munster player to earn 200 caps in 2011.
-Horan is currently head coach with his native club Shannon RFC.
+Horan is currently a pundit with TG4 among other things.